 The legalization certifies that the authority issuing a document has legal quality and that its signature and/or stamp are verified.
 However, some bilateral or multilateral conventions may be exempt from any international authentication process.

-At Stornelli Law, we assist our Italian and international clients with all international formalization procedures for any legal instrument (e.g., certificates, wills, notarial acts, court orders, etc.) originating abroad to be used in Italy and vice versa.
+At Studio Legale Stornelli, we assist our Italian and international clients with all international formalization procedures for any legal instrument (e.g., certificates, wills, notarial acts, court orders, etc.) originating abroad to be used in Italy and vice versa.

 Contact us to discuss your individual case and get a free quote for our services.